 There is more useful information in the links below on inhaled therapies.

 When you first introduce these treatments to your child it is important to make your child feel comfortable, sitting in a space they like, and with some happy distractions.
-Some ideas you might like to try:

 Cleaning and maintenance of airway clearance devices and nebulisers

 Cleaning your airway clearance devices and nebulisers is very important.
 Good cleaning habits will help to stop bacteria growing in your devices and possibly entering your airways.
 Looking after your airway clearance devices and nebulisers is important to make sure they are working best for you.
 Each device has different cleaning recommendations, and it is important that the instructions for cleaning are followed.
 Instructions should be available with all products, check the manual for these instructions.

 Airway clearance and nebuliser equipment should be stored away from areas that are more likely to create dust, mould or mildew build-up.
 Equipment should be replaced if faulty, broken or visibly damaged.
 Talk to your physiotherapist if your equipment is not working.